georgercarder/lockless-map/README.md

 	// do stuff with t
 ```

-### Please let me know in the comments if you encounter any issues or would like to contribute improvements.
+### Please let me know in git issues if you encounter any issues or would like to contribute improvements.